-Symphony Narrowboat Paint Anti-Slip Topcoat
+Symphony Narrowboat Paint Anti-Slip (Non-Slip Paint For Decks)

 Symphony Narrowboat Anti-Slip Topcoat produces a highly textured finish.
 Ideal for use where grip is paramount.
 Available in all Symphony Narrowboat traditional colours.
 Achieve the perfect, durable finish for your boat coating project.

 - Textured finish - giving strong anti-slip properties

 - Ideal for boat decks & walkways

 |Equipment Cleaning||White Spirit or Osmo Brush Cleaner and Thinner 8000|

 Recommended Paint System

 We recommend two coats of Symphony Narrowboat Paint Brush Primer and three coats of Symphony Narrowboat Paint Undercoat prior to using this product.
 Please consult the post on Boat Painting Recommedations for using these products correctly.

 Before application of Symphony Narrowboat Topcoat we recommend the surfaces which have been suitably sanded to the correct dry film weight.
 For machine sanding, we recommend you use SIA 1948 fibotec discs 180 - 320 Grit.
 For manual sanding, use 6120 sia fleece handpads 180 - 320 Grit.

 The surface must be cleaned using a Tack Cloth to remove all traces of contaminants.